-· Historic mortars are often softer than modern day mortars.
-Mortars for repointing must be softer and more permeable than the masonry units and no harder or more impermeable than the historic mortar to prevent further damage to the wall assembly
+· Historic mortars are often softer than modern day mortars. historic mortar to prevent further damage to the wall assembly

 - · Removing paint from historically unpainted masonry with a gentle water-based or chemical-based detergent so long as the detergent does not damage the masonry.
-Always test removal methods on a small, inconspicuous area of the - · Applying maintenance coats of paint to already painted masonry - · Replacing decorative masonry features which are missing or damaged beyond repair using accurate historic documentation of the historic feature, or, if historic documentation is not available, using a new design which is compatible with the existing historic structure
+Always test removal methods on a small, inconspicuous area of the - · Applying maintenance coats of paint to already painted masonry - Replacing decorative masonry features which are missing or damaged beyond repair using accurate historic documentation of the historic feature, or, if historic documentation is not available, using a new design which is compatible with the existing historic structure